Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 ```

 this will give you the `SHA-1` and the `SHA-256` fingerprints.
 Paste them in your Android
-App in Firebase Console then Download the `google-services.json` and put it in the Base Directory of the Project.
+App in Firebase Console then Download the `google-services.json`.
+Rename it to
+`google_services_android-dev.json` and put it in the Base Directory of the Project.

 #### Get `GoogleService-Info.plist`